ninabarzh/ipa/content/en/blog/spyware-spynger.md

 Unlike FlexiSPY, Spynger typically avoids flashy features like live call interception, and instead relies on **keylogging**, **message forwarding**, **browser activity harvesting**, and **stealthy exfiltration to the cloud**.

-It is a “budget spy tool” with an identity crisis—it rebrands and reuses other stalkerware codebases, often running under generic or spoofed package names.
+It is a “budget spy tool” with an identity crisis, it rebrands and reuses other stalkerware codebases, often running under generic or spoofed package names.
 It tends to **abuse accessibility**, **track GPS**, and **monitor app use**.
 It is less sophisticated than FlexiSPY, but still dangerous.

 Because of this quieter profile, your SIEM must focus on **keyboard input logging**, **unauthorised SMS or WhatsApp database access**, **abuse of accessibility services**, and **C2 beaconing patterns**.